 The State agency responsible for conducting the state's financial audit is the Office of the State Auditor.
-An audit of the State of North Dakota Comprehensive Annual Financial Report is conducted annually by the State Auditor's Office.
+An audit of the State of North Dakota Annual Comprehensive Financial Report is conducted annually by the State Auditor's Office.
 This audit involves examining, on a test basis, evidence supporting the revenues, expenditures and disclosures in the financial statements, assessing the accounting principles used and evaluating the overall financial statement presentation.
+Auditing standards don't require statistical sampling to be used as the sampling method.
+Non-statistical sampling is allowable and used by the North Dakota State Auditors.
+The ND State Auditors complete their work for audits under the Yellowbook Standards.
+They audit the state's financial statements annually, per Century Code.
+An operation audit of DHHS is completed every two years, per Century Code.

-An agency audit of the Department of Human Services is performed every two years.
+An agency audit of the Department of Health and Human Services is performed every two years.
 This audit is a result of the statutory responsibility of the State Auditor to audit each state agency once every two years and is a report on internal control, on compliance with State and Federal laws, and on efficiency and effectiveness of agency operations.